enbohm/halowallbox-scheduler/README.md

 API reference at https://eapi.charge.space/swagger/index.html

 ## Building and running locally
+You need Java 11 and maven 3.6 (or above) installed on your local machine.

 ```mvn clean verify``` builds the code and runs tests.

 ```mvn quarkus:dev``` compiles and starts the app locally.
 You can also run [HaloMain](src/main/java/se/enbohms/halo/HaloMain.java) directly as standard 'Java main'-method from your IDE.